 Electron Microscopy Equipment

-Method of Operation: Tiny quantities of material are coated with metallic alloys and then scanned with a laser in a vacuum chamber.
+Method of Operation: Coat tiny quantities of material with metallic alloys, then scan them with a laser in a vacuum chamber.

-Purpose: Electron microscopy is used to determine particle size, shape, and texture.
+Purpose: To determine particle size, shape, and texture.

 Laminar Flow Hoods

-Method of operation: Laminar flow hoods are used in a wide array of applications to keep airborne particles away from a workspace and lab operators.
-The air from a laminar flow hood goes back into the environment untreated so only non-hazardous materials should be handled in this type of work zone.
+Method of operation: Laminar flow hoods are used in a wide array of applications.
+They keep airborne particles away from a workspace and lab operators.
+The air from a laminar flow hood goes back into the environment untreated.
+Handle only non-hazardous materials in this type of work zone.

 Purpose: Laminar flow cabinets provide airflow that helps keep the working environment free of contaminants.
 They prevent airborne contamination by providing uniform HEPA-filtered air flow across the work area.